BrianSammit/Ruby_capstone/README.md

 ## How to run the RSpec test

-- You need to have the RSpec installed in you computer if you don't have it follow the steps.
+- You need to have the RSpec installed on your computer.
+If you don't have it follow the steps.

-Boot up your terminal and punch in gem install rspec to install RSpec.
-Once that’s done, you can verify your version of RSpec with rspec --version, which will output the current version of each of the packaged gems.
-Take a minute also to hit rspec --help and look through the various options available.
+Boot up your terminal and write the followring command `gem install rspec` to install RSpec.
+Once that’s done, you can verify your version of RSpec with `rspec --version`, which will output the current version of each of the packaged gems.
+Take a minute also to hit `rspec --help` and look through the various options available.

 - cd into the project and open a terminal.
-- In the teminal just write rspec to run the tests.
+- In the terminal just write `rspec` to run the tests.

 ## Authors